Theobromine poisoning: Toxicity

-Median lethal doses of theobromine have only been published for cats, dogs, rats, and mice; these differ by a factor of 6 across species.
+The median lethal dose (LD_{50}) of theobromine has only been published for cats, dogs, rats, and mice; these differ by a factor of 6 across species.

-Serious poisoning happens more frequently in domestic animals, which metabolize theobromine much more slowly than humans, and can easily consume enough chocolate to cause poisoning.
+Serious poisoning happens more frequently in animals, which metabolize theobromine much more slowly than humans, and can easily consume enough chocolate to cause poisoning.
 The most common victims of theobromine poisoning are dogs, for whom it can be fatal.
 The toxic dose for cats is even lower than for dogs.
 However, cats are less prone to eating chocolate since they are unable to taste sweetness.
-Theobromine is less toxic to rats and mice, who all have an of about 1000 mg/kg.
+Theobromine is less toxic to rats and mice, who all have an LD_{50} of about 1000 mg/kg.

 In dogs, the biological half-life of theobromine is 17.5 hours; in severe cases, clinical symptoms of theobromine poisoning can persist for 72 hours.
 Medical treatment performed by a veterinarian involves inducing vomiting within two hours of ingestion and administration of benzodiazepines or barbiturates for seizures, antiarrhythmics for heart arrhythmias, and fluid diuresis.
 Theobromine is also suspected to induce right atrial cardiomyopathy after long term exposure at levels equivalent to approximately 15 g/kg of dark chocolate per day.
 According to the Merck Veterinary Manual, baker's chocolate of approximately 1.3 g/kg of a dog's body weight is sufficient to cause symptoms of toxicity.
 For example, 0.4 oz of baker's chocolate would be enough to produce mild symptoms in a 20 lb dog, while a 25% cacao chocolate bar (like milk chocolate) would be only 25% as toxic as the same dose of baker's chocolate.
 One ounce of milk chocolate per pound of body weight (1 oz/lb) is a potentially lethal dose in dogs.